 Legal dependents of Heritage Group employees who are between the ages of 8-12.

 Kids Science Camp is a three-day camp where children can experience science related to The Heritage Group’s businesses in a fun, educational, and hands-on environment.

-After two years of virtual camp, Kids Science Camp returns to the nationally recognized Children’s Museum of Indianapolis.
+Kids Science Camp takes place at the nationally recognized Children’s Museum of Indianapolis.

 ABOUT KIDS SCIENCE CAMP

 The Heritage Group began Kids Science Camp in the summer of 2014 to help develop a love and passion for science in children.
 The primary mission is investing in our future leaders and helping them tackle big problems by learning how to think creatively.
 Science education also fuels curiosity and provides children with valuable ideas, skills, and potential future career choices --- hopefully within The Heritage Group of companies!